 In this case, a trader will enter a position once the third candle is fully completed or as soon as the second candle gaps below the first candle.

-Now that you know how to identify the pattern, you need to follow some basic rules to trade the abandoned baby bullish pattern.
+Now that you know how to identify the pattern, you must follow some basic rules to trade the abandoned baby bullish pattern.

-- Add Fibonacci retracements levels, and trend reversal momentum indicators
+- Add Fibonacci retracement levels and trend reversal momentum indicators

 - Enter a long position when the third candle is completed, or when the second candle opens at a gap below the first one